benjiebob/Sweepstakes/README.md

 ## How it Works

-Sweepstake is free to enter.
+The Wweepstake is free to enter.
 The 32 World Cup teams are sorted according to their FIFA World Ranking and divided into two categories: upper and lower.
 Each player is randomly assigned one team from the Upper category and one from the lower category.

 ## Prizes